Humanitarian and Health Assistance from the United States to Ecuador In Response to the COVID-19 Crisis

 — Ambassador Michael J. Fitzpatrick

-As part of the comprehensive and supportive response of the American people to the global COVID-19 pandemic, the United States government supports a wide range of assistance projects and programs in Ecuador totaling nearly $24 million.
+As part of the comprehensive and supportive response of the American people to the global COVID-19 pandemic, the United States government supports a wide range of assistance projects and programs in Ecuador totaling over $32 million.
 We also have strong support from the private sector and civil society in the United States.

 - Assistance to the Health Sector: $8 million from USAID to improve health and hygiene systems; support transportation and logistics; strengthen risk communication; provide training in health crisis response; increase testing capacity; and strengthen clinical management.
 This assistance will be implemented through international and national organizations, including UNICEF, the World Food Program, the Ecuadorian Red Cross, among others.